 - Pre-heat your oven to 180c

-- Chill in fridge for at least 15 minutes this will help keep the shape when cooking
+- Keep your sausage in film to keep all parts in place.
+Chill in the fridge for at least 15 minutes (or longer) as this will help keep the shape when cooking

-- Gently unwrap and place on a baking tray keeping the end neatly tucked in on the underside.
+- Gently unwrap and place on a baking tray keeping the bacon ends neatly tucked in on the underside.